adderbyte/statistical_mechanics/stat_mechanics_coursera/week2/program_turorial_2/README.md

-Python scripts for the lectures
+Python scripts for the tutorial session